formr/formr.github.io/validation.md

 sitemap:
   priority: 0.7
   changefreq: weekly
-  lastmod: 2020-09-04T00:00:00
+  lastmod: 2020-10-11T00:00:00
 ---

 <header class="post-header">
 	<h1 class="post-title"><i class="fa fa-check"></i> Form Validation</h1>
 	<p class="lead">This document contains a list of Formr's form validation methods and rules.</p>
-    <p>Note: Form validation mainly takes place inside the <code>post()</code> function, which is covered on this page.
+    <p>Note: Form validation mainly takes place inside the <code>post()</code> function, which is covered in this document.
 You can find more about processing forms with Formr on the <a href="https://formr.github.io/methods/#processing">Methods</a> page.</p>
 </header>